What is Rosacea?

 Swollen red bumps.

-- A large percentage of people who have rosacea also experience eye dryness, irritation and swollen, reddened eyelids.
-In some people, rosacea's eye symptoms precede the skin symptoms.
+A large percentage of people who have rosacea also experience eye dryness, irritation and swollen, reddened eyelids.
+In some people with rosacea, the eye symptoms precede the skin symptoms.

 How can I manage my Rosacea?